short-greg/zenkai/docs/source/modules/utils.rst

 ==========================
 The utilities are used by the core modules, Tansaku, Kikai to make it easier to implement the framework.
 They are as follows:

+- :mod:`Parameter` - There are several utilities for retrieving and setting parameters or there gradients
-- :mod:`Parameter Utilities` - There are several utilities for retrieving and setting parameters or there gradients
+- :mod:`Sampling` - There are several utilities for retrieving and setting parameters or there gradients

 - **Parameter Utilities**: